Getting things wrong

 Keeping good records

-Under RTI most employers must submit information electronically to HMRC each time they make a payment to an employee.
+Under Real Time Information (RTI) most employers must submit information electronically to HMRC each time they make a payment to an employee.
 There used to be a relaxation for very small employers (i.e. those with nine or fewer employers) who paid their employees more frequently than once per month (say, weekly, or fortnightly) so that submissions were only required once a month, but from 6 April 2016, this no longer exists.

 For paper filers exempt from online filing, a return must be made once a quarter.